Skip to content

 A data source is a named dataset attached to a project.
 Data can come from:

-• CSV/Excel upload — via the upload_data tool (max 100 MB)
+• CSV/Excel upload — via ingest_data_source with kind: "file_upload" (max 100 MB)

 All uploaded data is converted to Parquet format and stored in S3.
 Each upload creates an immutable snapshot.